What Brexit means for New Zealand exporters and what Customs is doing to prepare for Brexit.

 In the meantime, the same rules will apply to our trade with both the UK and the EU until the UK formally departs the EU.

 In July, the UK and EU notified WTO Members of their proposal to split the EU's current WTO bound tariff rate quotas post Brexit.
-New Zealand and other quota holders have made clear that this approach would not be acceptable, as it would reduce exporters’ current access by removing their flexibility to respond to changes in market demand between the UK and the EU27 markets.
+NZ and other quota holders have made clear that this approach would not be acceptable, as it would reduce exporters’ current access by removing their flexibility to respond to changes in market demand between the UK and the EU27 markets.

 What will happen to the EU-NZ free trade agreement?

 Negotiations towards an EU-NZ free trade agreement will continue without the UK after it leaves the EU.
 NZ launched these negotiations in June 2018 and negotiators met for a second round in October in NZ.

 Find out more about EU-NZ free trade agreement negotiations.

 Additional information on Brexit can be found on the following websites: